Y0Coss/docs-fork/pages/storage_and_backup/block_storage/block_storage_the_right_storage_class/guide.en-gb.md

 ### Regional Classic Volume

 The Regional Classic Volume class provides high availability by automatically replicating data across three availability zones within a region (3-AZ).
-Volumes are backed by NVMe over Fabric storage for fast and reliable access.
+Volumes are backed by NVMe over Fabric storage for fast, consistent and reliable access.

+To ensure service continuity even in the event of an AZ failure, this class also supports [multi-attach](/pages/public_cloud/compute/classic_block_multi_az_limitations), allowing multiple instances located in different availability zones to simultaneously attach and use the same volume.

 This class is suitable for workloads requiring high availability and resilience, such as critical databases and distributed applications.